HolyBlackCat/quasi-msys2/README.md

 * `env/shell.sh` to start a sub-shell configured for cross-compiling.
 Type `exit` to return to the original shell.

+  Within such a shell, use `pacmake ...` instead of `make ...` to invoke the package manager.

   First time you start such shell after a reboot, you might be asked for a sudo password to configure the kernel to transparently run `.exe` files.
 If you don't trust random scripts with your password, continue reading for more details.

 In such a sub-shell, you can do following: